Q: Who can attend the Pacific Veterinary Conference?

 Q: Are lecture notes included in the registration fee?

-A: No, lecture notes are an additional purchased item.
-Lecture notes can be bought on a flash drive for $15.
-However, they are complimentary on the conference mobile app, the Veterinary Information Network (VIN) website, and at PacVet.net.
+A: Lecture notes are complimentary on the conference mobile app, the Veterinary Information Network (VIN) website, and at PacVet.net.
+However, Lecture notes can be bought on a flash drive for $15.

 Q: Can office staff share or split days?